ibbatta/grunt-frontend-boilerplate/README.md

 >This repo contains a simplified boilerplate to start a project with __grunt__, __angular__ and __bootstrap__ in order to make easier and faster the template's developing

-Developed following the best practice for Angular.js (https://github.com/johnpapa/angular-styleguide), in anticipation of the arrival of Angular 2
+Developed following the best practice for Angular.js (https://github.com/johnpapa/angular-styleguide)

 ---

-## __WHAT THIS BOILERPLATE CONTAINS__
+## __What this boilerplate contains__

 <img src="./github_readme_assets/logo-angular.png" height="64">&nbsp;&nbsp;
 <img src="./github_readme_assets/logo-uibootstrap.png" height="64">&nbsp;&nbsp;